Shareholder Oppression in Texas: 5 Claims to Consider

 - Establish the majority’s conduct as fraudulent, which in some cases may provide options to pursue claims for inducement, fraudulent transfer or transactions involving stock, or state or federal securities fraud.

 Proactive and Responsive Representation for Partners & Shareholders in Texas

-Whether you’re looking to proactively protect your rights and interests at the outset of any arrangement through carefully crafted and enforceable shareholders agreements, buy-sell agreements, governing documents, and other agreements, or need responsive representation to explore your available options following oppressive conduct by the majority, you can be confident about placing your trust in our Texas trial attorneys at Hendershot, Cannon & Hisey, P.C.
+Whether you’re looking to proactively protect your rights and interests at the outset of any arrangement through carefully crafted and enforceable shareholders agreements, buy-sell agreements, governing documents, and other agreements, or need responsive representation to explore your available options following oppressive conduct by the majority, you can be confident about placing your trust in our Texas trial attorneys at Hendershot, Cowart & Hisey, P.C.
 As recognized industry leaders in business law, our team leverages over 150 years of collective experience to provide the comprehensive, customized representation you need – in the post-Ritchie world and whatever may come.

 To speak with an attorney about any potential matter in Houston or the state of Texas, call (713) 909-7323 or contact us online.